-You should inspect your Garment if worn for less than 24 hours (see Warning Box on Pg.
+You should inspect your Garment if worn for less than 24 hours and is in condition for further use (see Warning Box on Pg.
 9).
 Inspect after each use and at least annually and at the following times to detect more obvious damage and deterioration: